Interim report January-March 2021

 - The group’s board has set a target for EBITA margin of 15% over an economic cycle.
 This target replaces the target for operating margin of 10%.
 The board considers EBITA margin to be a more relevant measure of the group’s underlying profitability because it excludes amortisation and impairment of acquisition related intangible non-current assets.
 The target also represents a margin increase due to the improvement in results the group has achieved in recent years.

 A very strong result and increased international presence

 We have started 2021 with another record quarter.
 Sales increased by 2% compared to the first quarter of 2020, which was our strongest ever at that point.
-EBITA was c.
-81 MSEK, an EBITA margin of almost 19%, which is comfortably the best we’ve ever had for a single quarter.
+Operating income was just over 77 MSEK, an operating margin of 18%, which is comfortably the best we’ve ever had for a single quarter.
 It’s a very impressive start to the year.